KajetanKisielewski/Excursions-Management-App/README.md

 ## Solutions provided in the project

-Due to the fact that the code was repeatable in many places for the client panel and the admin panel, I decided to create two classes (API.js and Excursion.js) containing appropriate methods that both panels can use.
+Due to the fact that the code was repeatable in many places for the client panel and the admin panel, I decided to create some classes containing appropriate methods that both panels can use.
+Each class is responsible for a single thing, e.g. Excursion Validation - responsible for validation, or ExcursionDOMFinder, responsible for searching for elements.
 I followed the principle of single responsibility when creating classes.

 ## Author